 Admissions to the S.J.D.
 Program

-The first step in the process is to obtain a faculty member's commitment to serve as your academic advisor and chair of your dissertation committee.
+The first step in the process is to obtain a faculty member's commitment to serve as your faculty advisor and chair of your dissertation committee.
+A faculty member's consent to do so must be secured before applying to the program.
 You should select a faculty member whose research interests fit well with your proposed dissertation topic.
-You must have a written (email is acceptable) statement from the faculty member committing to be your adviser and to chair your committee to submit with your SJD application form.
+You must submit a written (email is acceptable) statement from the faculty member committing to be your adviser and to chair your committee with your SJD application.
+No student may enter the S.J.D. program without first obtaining consent from the faculty memberr who will serve as the faculty adviser and chair of the disseration committee.
+Faculty advisers must be full-time tenured members of the law school.
+A directory of the School of Law's full-time faculty members can be found here.

 Along with the statement of faculty commitment and the S.J.D. program application, the following documents are required to complete your admission packet: